joleeee/nuss/README.md

 # NUSS - The ultimate programming keyboard
 Nordic + United States + Special\
 Made with scandinavian keyboards in mind.
 Uses both Shift and AltGr to switch keys.\
-PR requests for general improvements and localizations for other countries are of course welcome :)
+PRs for general improvements and localizations for other countries are of course welcome :)

 # Installation
 ```sh